wrightpatcc/Ops-Test/README.md

 # Ops-Test
 #Code to try and incorporate manual flight

-#Ops test, drone will climb to Takeoff alt then wait 5 seconds
-#The pilot should then take control of the drone with remote and fly around a bit 5-10 seconds
-#Pilot should then switch back to "Guided Mode" and drone should return to starting position before landing
-#Code is typed into killingjoke def...
-Good Luck          ^

 ####################################################
 ##Commander's Challenge Program for Drone Automation
 ##Starts Drone
 ##		Flies to multiple waypoints
-##		Returns to starting location, lands/shutdown - Press "L" or "P" when done flying
+##		Returns to starting location, lands/shutdown - Press "L" to land, "P" to acquire another target
 #####################################

 #####################################